mois-ilya/demo-dapp-with-wallet/README.md

-# Demo dApp with @tonkeeper/tonconnect-ui-react
+# Demo dApp with @tonkeeper/tonconnect-ui-react by Tonkeeper

 This Demo dApp showcases the integration with @tonkeeper/tonconnect-ui-react.
-Experience it live at [Demo dApp with Wallet](https://ton-connect.github.io/demo-dapp-with-wallet/).
+Experience it live at [Demo dApp with Wallet](https://tonkeeper.github.io/demo-dapp-with-wallet/) by Tonkeeper.

 ## Learn More About Ton Connect

 To understand more about Ton Connect and how it enables blockchain functionalities in your applications, refer to the following resources:
 - Ton Connect Documentation: [https://docs.ton.org/develop/dapps/ton-connect/](https://docs.ton.org/develop/dapps/ton-connect/)
-- Ton Connect SDK and UI Library on GitHub: [https://github.com/ton-connect/sdk/tree/main/packages/ui](https://github.com/ton-connect/sdk/tree/main/packages/ui)
+- Ton Connect SDK and UI Library by Tonkeeper on GitHub: [https://github.com/tonkeeper/tonconnect-sdk/tree/main/packages/ui](https://github.com/tonkeeper/tonconnect-sdk/tree/main/packages/ui)

 ## Installation